 - Numbers - The raw numbers the game uses to describe the character current condition and abilities are exposed to the player.

-The roguelike genre has influenced a number of games that some commentators have referred to as "roguelike-likes," which combine some elements of roguelikes with other styles of gameplay.
-Diablo and its descendants were inspired in part by roguelikes and share many of their characteristics, with the main difference being that Diablo is real time instead of turn-based.
-A number of well-known independent titles such as The Binding of Isaac, Spelunky and FTL have integrated roguelike elements like permadeath, randomized environments, and management of limited resources.
+The roguelike genre has influenced a number of games that combine elements of roguelikes with other styles of gameplay.
+Diablo and its descendants were inspired in part by roguelikes and share many of their characteristics, with the main difference being that they are real time instead of turn-based.
+In the 2000s and 2010s, a number of well-known independent titles such as The Binding of Isaac, Spelunky, FTL and Rogue Legacy integrated roguelike elements like permadeath, randomized environments, and management of limited resources.
+Some developers and commentators refer to games of this type as "roguelites" or "roguelike-likes" to distinguish them from more traditional roguelikes.